cslarsen/bachelor/GOALS.md

 Finished goals
 --------------

+- Finish the openflow tutorial (finished first part, last parts are building a router and is quite involved, will leave for now)

 - Set up mininet and send a TCP package with sequence numbers between two hosts on mininet (DONE: See counter/notes)